 The Commissioner has the right to appoint its own firm of accountants for this purpose.
 The bank being audited has to give the Commissioner the results of the audit.
 Any expenses related to the audit are also the bank’s responsibility.

-The Commissioner also has the power to demand that a bank comply with compliance agreements and consumer provisions.
+The Commissioner also has the power to demand that a bank complies with compliance agreements and consumer provisions.
 The Commissioner can also make this demand when it feels that the bank will fail to comply with these obligations.

 If the bank refuses to comply, the Commissioner may seek help from the courts.
 The Commissioner can apply for a court order that forces the bank to comply.